Inspirateur/SimpleRenamer/README.md

 (I named it "Simple Renamer")
 * Right click on the folder you just created -> New -> Key
 * Name it "command"
 * Click on command, in the right panel there should be a single entry with the values:
-(Default)    REG_SZ    (value not set)
+(Default) &emsp; REG_SZ &emsp; (value not set)
 * Double click on (Default), this will open a pop-up with 2 fields:
-Value name (not editable) and  Value data
+`Value name` (not editable) and `Value data`
-* Put the path to the main.exe you got from Step 1 in value data For example mine was (quotes included): `"D:\Repos\SimpleRenamer\dist\main\main.exe"`
+* Put the path to the main.exe you got from Step 1 in value data
+For example mine was (quotes included): `"D:\Repos\SimpleRenamer\dist\main\main.exe"`

 And it's done, whenever you right click in a folder of your file explorer like I did in the preview,